 A safe and sustainable environment is everyone’s responsibility, but only one organization blends the experienced leadership and broad resources necessary to produce a consensus document to orchestrate our entire industry’s efforts to go “green.”
 With more than 80 years in focused code development and model codes that protect half the world’s population, IAPMO is the natural choice in developing such a document that will equip our industry with the tools to build a better, more sustainable coexistence with the planet.

-IAPMO Seeks Proposals for 2015 Edition of Green Plumbing and Mechanical Code Supplement
+IAPMO Seeks Public Comments on Proposals for 2015 Edition of Green Plumbing and Mechanical Code Supplement

 The International Association of Plumbing and Mechanical Officials (IAPMO) is revising the 2012 edition of the Green Plumbing and Mechanical Code Supplement (GPMCS) as part of its commitment to ensuring plumbing and mechanical systems are safe and sustainable while keeping pace with the rapid pace of emerging technology.
 The GPMCS is the most comprehensive document ever created to standardize sustainable residential and commercial plumbing and mechanical systems.

-The GPMCS is open for code change proposal submissions until June 18, 2014.
-Click here to download the Form for Proposals.
+The GPMCS will open for code change public comments on proposal submissions October 10 until November 24, 2014.
+All of the documents will be available for download here beginning October 10.
 The 2012 edition of the GPMCS may be purchased at IAPMO’s Online Store.

 Long time leader in sustainable model code provisions: